 Students based at the Hoga Island Marine Station will be living on an idyllic tropical island surrounded by white sandy beaches and pristine coral reefs.
 Traditionally-built wooden houses serve as accommodation on the island and are complete with their own bathroom (mandi-style, with squat toilet and bucket shower) and private balcony.
-There are a series of separate buildings within stunning surroundings including a large, open-air dining area with bar and small shop, wet and dry lab facilities and a lecture theatre where the Indo-Pacific coral reef ecology course is delivered and regular scientific talks are presented.
+There are a series of separate buildings within stunning surroundings including a large, open-air dining area with bar and small shop, data analysis lab facilities, and a lecture theatre where the Indo-Pacific coral reef ecology course is delivered and regular scientific talks are presented.
 There is a fully operational dive centre where all of the in-water activities begin and the rental of dive equipment is arranged for all those on expedition.
 There is also a dive training classroom for open water students to complete the theory section of their course.
 The base also has a medic and medical clinic that is stocked with a large range of medical supplies and equipment.

 Hoga Island Marine Station is a sub location to IndonesiaFind out more about Indonesia